 The cancer cells are found only in the inner lining of the bladder (urothelium) or in the next layer of tissue (lamina propria) and haven't grown into the deeper layers of the bladder wall.
 Most bladder cancers are non-muscle-invasive tumours, sometimes called superficial bladder cancer.

 The cancer has spread beyond the urothelium and lamina propria into the layer of muscle, or sometimes through the bladder wall into the surrounding fatty tissue.
 See treatment information for muscle invasive bladder cancer.

 The bladder is a hollow muscular sac that stores urine.
 It is located in the pelvis and is part of the urinary system.

-As well as the bladder, the urinary system includes two kidneys, two tubes called ureters leading into the bladder, and another tube called the urethra leading out of the bladder.
+As well as the bladder, the urinary system includes two kidneys, two tubes called ureters leading from the kidneys into the bladder, and another tube called the urethra leading out of the bladder.
 In women, the urethra is a short tube that opens in front of the birth canal (vagina).
-In men, the tube is longer and passes through the prostate and down the penis.
+In men, the urethra is longer and passes through the prostate and down the penis.